-Dr. Kyung-Ro Yoon, Former President, Hansung University
+Dr. Kyung-Ro Yoon Former President, Hansung University, at the

-In the past 300 years of the modern world, we have made rapid progress compared to previous eras.
-However from the eighteenth to the twentieth centuries, the world’s history was time of imperialism in which Western powers invaded Asia, Africa and South America.
+We are all gathered here today with the purpose of searching for the happiness and prosperity of mankind, beyond the walls of ideology, religion or nation.
+With a true understanding of the purpose of today’s meeting, I would like to express my respect and admiration for the leaders from various parts of the world who have participated here.
+Today my presentation is titled “a global ethical framework as the foundation for societal transformations”.
+It is an undeserved honor to be here to address this subject as a historian who has studied and taught Korean history throughout my life.
+In the past 300 years of the modern world, it is true that we have made rapid progress compared to previous eras.
+However from the 18th to the 20th centuries, the world’s history was time of imperialism in which Western powers invaded Asia, Africa and South America.
 Furthermore, it was an era that couldn’t achieve the peace and happiness that all mankind wished for, due to the inequalities between ruling class and subjects, and the confrontation of races and religion.
-It is unfortunate that even after 15 years since the turn of the twentiy-first century these kinds of matters have not been completely resolved.
+It is unfortunate that even after 15 years since the turn of the 21st century these kinds of matters have not been completely resolved.

 1. ‘Hong-ik Ingan and Jaesae-ihwa’ as World Ethic Structure

-It is for these reasons that I decided on the topic,”A Global Ethical Framework as the Foundation for Societal Transformations.”
-I would like to introduce ‘Hong-ik Ingan’ and ‘Jaesae-ihwa,’ which explains the Korean founding principle and Korean educational objectives from an anthropological perspective.
-These two phases, ‘Hong-ik Ingan and Jaesae-ihwa,’ are very significant in Korean society; they are the foundation of social transformation, ethical values and the spiritual virtues.
+It is for these reasons why I decided on the topic, A Global Ethical Framework as the Foundation for Societal Transformations.
+I would like to introduce ‘Hong-ik Ingan’ and ‘Jaesae-ihwa’ which explains the Korean founding principle and Korean educational objectives from an anthropological perspective.
+These two phases, ‘Hong-ik Ingan and Jaesae-ihwa’ are very significant in Korean society; they are the foundation of social transformation, ethical values and the spiritual virtues.
 The meaning of ‘Hong-ik Ingan’ is ‘the greatest service for the benefit of humanity.’
-The roots of the Korean identity and the principles upon which this nation was built lie within Korea’s founding story of Tangun, the legendary founder of Gojoseon.According to the myth, Hwan-in, earth to the King of Heaven, was asked by one of his younger sons, Hwan-ung, to send him down to govern his own land.
+The roots of the Korean identity and the principles upon which this nation was built, lie within Korea’s founding story of Tangun, the legendary founder of Gojoseon.

+According to the myth, Hwan-in, earth to the King of Heaven was asked by one of his younger sons, Hwan-ung, to send him down to govern his own land.
 Hwanin surveyed the mountains of the earth and chose Mount Taebaek as the best site.
 He then opened Heaven and sent down his son “To Benefit Humanity” (Hong-ik Ingan).
-Hwanung descended with three heavenly seals or treasures and 3000 followers to a sacred sandalwood tree on the peak of Taebaek-san.
+Hwanung descended with three heavenly seals or treasures and 3000 followers, to a sacred sandalwood tree on the peak of Taebaek-san.
 Here he established a sacred city, Shinshi.

 He marshaled the noble spirits of Wind, Rain and Clouds as his Ministers.
 A government was established with 360 departments to rule with laws and moral codes about agriculture, grain-storage, hunting, fishing, medicine, education, the arts, family-life, and the determination of good and evil.
 Hwang-Ung then married Ung-Yo (a girl incarnated from a bear), and she gave birth to a son.
 The child was named Tangun.